 You are welcome to use the material here free of charge.
 But if you want to show your appreciation, you easily can make a gift to me or contribute to a charity I would like to help...
 I've listed several to choose from.
 (The link will open in a new tab or window.)

 Now that you've learned to print labels, you can return to the main menu, or just jump to the tutorial about linking multiple tables.
 Among other things, it introduces you to the reasons why you would want to undertake the chores involved!

-Visit my other sites if you want to see some more polished efforts, on non- Open Office topics.
+Visit my other sites if you want to see some more polished efforts, on non- Libre Office topics.